Intrinsically symmetric cosmological model in the presence of dissipative fluids: Introduction

 We begin by presenting in the next section the inhomogeneous solution in detail.
-Then we move, in Sec.\,\ref{III}, to the analysis of the luminosity distance and the calculation of the deceleration parameter in the approximation of small values of the redshift.
-We then proceed to put bounds, in Sec. \ref{IV}, on the parameters of our model based on the observed value for the deceleration parameter.
+Then, in Sec.\ \ref{III}, we move to the analysis of the luminosity distance and the calculation of the deceleration parameter in the approximation of small values of the redshift.
+We then proceed to put bounds, in Sec. \ref{IV}, on the parameters of our model based on the observed value of the deceleration parameter according to $\Lambda$CDM and predictions from LTB models.
 Concluding remarks are presented in Sec.\ \ref{V} and, for completeness, we compute the Newman-Penrose invariants of the geometry in the Appendix.
-We adopt conventions as in Ref.\ \cite{ellis_mac_marteens}, except that Greek indices $\alpha, \beta, \gamma \ldots$ run from $0$ to $3$ and Latin indices $i, j, k \ldots$ run from $1$ to $3$ (the three spatial directions).
-Geometric units are assumed such that $c=\kappa=1$, where c is the speed of light and $\kappa$ is the Einstein constant.
+We adopt conventions such that Greek indices $\alpha, \beta, \gamma \ldots$ run from $0$ to $3$ and Latin indices $i, j, k \ldots$ run from $1$ to $3$ (the three spatial directions).
+Geometric units $c=8\pi G=1$ are assumed, where c is the speed of light and $G$ is the Newton constant.